RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 Create an `About.cshtml`/`About.cshtml.cs` Razor Page to display the database version information.
 The Page Model class must declare in its constructor a dependency on the `DbVersionServices` class.

-On this page, display the database version information from the DbVersion table of the database.

 ```csharp
 # From the src/ folder
 cd webapp